Vizzuality/gfw-style-guides/_posts/branded-sub-sites/0009-03-01-building-an-interface.markdown

 ![icons][icons]

+### Visualization colors

+When representing data, you can use a wide range of pre-established colors, or create new ones as long as they fit in the palette.
+Make sure the hue and luminosity are similar to the existing ones.

+<div id="layer-colors" class="container-colors"></div>

 ### Maps guidelines for mobile

 The responsive adaptations in every application and sub-site must follow the same patterns explained in previous sections of this guide.